akleroy/phangs_imaging_scripts/README.md

 As well as a bunch of intermediate files.
 Those files above will be used for imaging.
 Note that some galaxies will lack the c18o21.

+Note that the way we do this it that the velocity gridding is done at this stage.
+This might change in the future.
+But for right now, you would need to restage the data at a higher velocity resolution.

 IMAGING